Wolff-Parkinson-White Syndrome

 English

-Peter Aziz is a Pediatrics provider in Cleveland, Ohio.
-Dr. Aziz has been practicing medicine for over 25 years and is rated as an Elite provider by MediFind in the treatment of Wolff-Parkinson-White Syndrome.
-His top areas of expertise are Wolff-Parkinson-White Syndrome, Long QT Syndrome, Double Discordia, Congenital Heart Disease (CHD), and Cardiac Ablation.
+Peter Aziz is a Pediatrics provider practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 26 years.
+Dr. Aziz is rated as an Elite provider by MediFind in the treatment of Wolff-Parkinson-White Syndrome.
+He is also highly rated in 63 other conditions, according to our data.
+His clinical expertise encompasses Wolff-Parkinson-White Syndrome, Long QT Syndrome, Double Discordia, Congenital Heart Disease (CHD), and Cardiac Ablation.
+Dr. Aziz is board certified in American Board Of Internal Medicine, 2019.

 Elite in Wolff-Parkinson-White Syndrome